 Current bankruptcy or external administration

-In all other cases, if Fair Trading grant an authority and it is a contractor licence, it will come with the condition: 'Only for contracts up to $20,000'.
+In all other cases, if Fair Trading grants an authority and it is a contractor licence, it may come with the condition: 'Only for contracts up to $20,000'.

 Bankruptcy or external administration within 3 years of the application